orange0629/prompting/data/task_prompts/timexnli/protegi_Mistral-Nemo-Instruct-2407.md

 # Task
-Determine the total duration in days or months by referencing the specific dates and months provided in both the premise and hypothesis, and note any discrepancies.
+Given the start and end dates, calculate the duration in months and compare it with the duration specified in the hypothesis to determine if it falls within the acceptable tolerance range.
+Consider the potential for the start and end dates to span multiple years.

 # Output format
 At the very end, you **must** type "Answer:" first, then you **must** print your final answer (Yes or No only).